skiwithpete/alarmpi/README.md

  * Official Raspberry Pi Display
  * A speaker

 Apart from the speaker these aren't requirements per se.
-The project is mostly a set of Python scripts which will likely run on many Linux systems.
-The only strict bind to a Raspberry Pi is a toggle button on the GUI for setting the screen backlight brightness between low and high.
-This button is disabled on other systems.
+The project is mostly a couple of Python scripts which will likely run on many Linux platforms.
+The GUI does have two bindings to a Raspberry Pi: the buttons for toggling screen brightness and putting it to sleep are disabled on a different system.

-It's also possible to run the alarm entirely from the command line, without a display attached.
+It's also possible to run the alarm without the GUI on a headless setup.